-Besides being a part of a curious and friendly community on my social channels, you also have the opportunity to immerse yourself into Finnish culture and language through Her Finland online courses.
+Besides being a part of a curious and friendly community on my social channels, you also have the opportunity to immerse yourself into Finnish culture and language through Her Finland online courses and ebooks.

 My parents were both very hard workers and went above and beyond in both their work and family life.

 Even with their full-time jobs and many side projects, my family farmed a huge vegetable patch and garden.
 Every autumn, we packed the cellar full of potatoes, beets, preserved mushrooms, jams, and juices.

 Furthermore, I remember that we made a year’s worth of heating supply from the neighboring forests.
 My sister and I spent hours in the woods, eating cinnamon buns and watching our parents carry timber.
 Nature always provided for us.

 When I started school at the age of 7, I was welcomed by a full-of-life teacher, who went on to teach me for the next years.

 She made our class a tight-knit group through methods like sleeping overnight at the school and camping in nature.
 She also used music to develop our presentation skills, and every year our class band performed in a spring concert.

 With such a supportive and active background, I thrived in my Business & Economics studies at Tampere University.

 Multi-method learning, independent time management, and non-mandatory classes worked very well for me.

 During my life, I have always loved exploring cultural differences and have documented my observations.
 Her Finland is a natural progression of this passion.